PGauri1621/task-manager/README.md

 Backend:

 Install all dependency via npm install.
-TO run the application - npm start.
+To run the application - npm start.

 Frontend:
 Install all dependency via npm Install.